ArcticFoxxx/ArcticFoxxx/README.md

 - 🔭 I’m currently working on: High performance execution system (trading).
 - 🌱 I’m currently learning: Game development/Engine, Compilers, ML, Hypergraph NN and a few other bits.
-- 👯 I’m looking to collaborate on: Whatever
+- 👯 I’m looking to collaborate on: Open Source / fun projects
 - 🤔 I’m looking for help with: ML and Quant Research
 - 💬 Ask me about: Anything
 - 📫 How to reach me: LinkdIn
-- ⚡ Fun fact: BJJ
+- ⚡ Fun fact: I like to workout
 - 🛠️ Programming: Java, Python, C, C++, C# (.NET), Rust, Zig, Kotlin, R (rarely), Solidity and a few others